Use case #0002

 Agent: Kavitha R. · Visual confirmation

-Authorised official visual confirmation: Person on screen matches presented Aadhaar photograph.
+Authorized official visual confirmation: Person on screen matches presented SSN / government ID photograph.
 Identity confirmed.
 No anomalies observed by agent.
 AI compliance summary reviewed — all checks passed, no flags raised.

 Human